ibm-cloud-docs/containers/kubernetes-service-cli.md

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> This command works for both classic and VPC clusters.

 Disable automatic updates of your Fluentd pods in a specific cluster.
-When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Fluentd configmap, but does not change the build version of your Fluentd for logging add-on.
+When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Fluentd configmap, but does not change the image version of your Fluentd for logging add-on.
 You are responsible for checking the compatibility of the latest Kubernetes versions and your add-on images.

 ```
 ibmcloud ks logging autoupdate disable --cluster CLUSTER [-s]